-Eric Sprott, CA

-Chairman, Sprott Inc.

-Chief Executive Officer, Chief Investment Officer and Senior Portfolio Manager, SAM LP
+Eric Sprott, CA Chairman, Sprott Inc. Chief Executive Officer, Chief Investment Officer and Senior Portfolio Manager

-Eric Sprott has over 40 years of experience in the investment industry and has managed client funds for 37 years.
-Eric entered the investment industry as a research analyst at Merrill Lynch Canada, Inc. In 1981, he founded Sprott Securities Limited (a predecessor to Sprott Securities Inc., now Cormark).
+Eric Sprott has over 40 years of experience in the investment industry and has managed client funds for much of that time.
+Eric entered the investment industry as a research analyst at Merrill Lynch Canada, Inc. In 1981, he founded Sprott Securities Limited (a predecessor to Sprott Securities Inc., now Cormark Securities).
 After establishing SAMI in December 2001 as a separate entity, Eric divested his entire stake in Sprott Securities Inc. to its employees.
-Eric's investment abilities are demonstrated by the track record of the Sprott Hedge Fund L.P., Sprott Hedge Fund L.P.
-II, Sprott Offshore Funds, Sprott Canadian Equity Fund, Sprott Energy Fund and certain Managed Accounts.
+Eric's investment abilities are demonstrated by the track record of various Sprott Hedge Funds (both domestic and offshore), Sprott Canadian Equity Fund, and certain Managed Accounts.

 In October 2006, Eric was the recipient of the 2006 Ernst & Young Entrepreneur of the Year Award (Financial Services) and the 2006 Ernst & Young Entrepreneur of the Year for Ontario.
 Eric was also honoured as Investment Executive's "Fund Manager of the Year" for 2007.
-In March 2011, Eric Sprott was named "Top Financial Visionary in Canada" by Advisor.ca.
+In March 2011 Eric Sprott was named "Top Financial Visionary in Canada" by Advisor.ca.
 Eric graduated with a Bachelor of Commerce from Carleton University in 1965 and was awarded an Honorary Doctorate from Carleton University in 2003.
-He received his Chartered Accountant designation in 1968.
+He received his Chartered Accountant designation in 1968 and was awarded the FCA designation in 2011.

-John Embry Chief Investment Strategist, SAM LP
+John Embry Chief Investment Strategist

-John Embry joined SAMI as Chief Investment Strategist in March of 2003 as a member of SAM LP's investment team with a focus on the Sprott Gold and Precious Minerals Fund.
+John Embry joined SAMI as Chief Investment Strategist in March of 2003 as a member of SAM's investment team with a focus on the Sprott Gold and Precious Minerals Fund.
 John is known as an industry expert in precious metals, has researched the gold sector for over 30 years and has accumulated industry experience as a portfolio management specialist since 1963.
 John began his investment career with Great-West Life Assurance Corporation where he advanced from stock selection analyst to Portfolio Manager and Vice-President of Pension Investments over a term of 23 years.
 John then left to become a partner at United Bond and Share, an investment counselling firm which was acquired by Royal Bank in 1987.
-John was Vice-President, Equities and Portfolio Manager at RBC Global Investment Management where he oversaw \$5 billion in assets, including the flagship Royal Canadian Equity Fund and the Royal Precious Metals Fund.
+John was Vice-President, Equities and Portfolio Manager at RBC Global Investment Management Inc. where he oversaw \$5 billion in assets, including the flagship Royal Canadian Equity Fund and the Royal Precious Metals Fund.
 John graduated from the University of Manitoba with a Bachelor of Commerce degree.

-Scott Colbourne, CFA Senior Portfolio Manager SAM LP
+Scott Colbourne, CFA Senior Portfolio Manager

-Scott Colbourne joined the Manager in March 2010 as a senior portfolio manager and has over 22 years of global fixed income and currency market experience.
+Scott Colbourne joined SAM in March 2010 as a senior portfolio manager and has almost 25 years of global fixed income and currency market experience.
 He is the lead portfolio manager for the Sprott Diversified Yield Fund, Sprott Short-Term Bond Fund and the Sprott Absolute Return Income Fund.
-Previously, Mr. Colbourne was senior Vice President and portfolio manager at AGF Funds Inc. where he managed all of the fixed income mandates and co-managed balanced funds.
-Mr. Colbourne was also a managing director and partner at a Canadian hedge fund focusing on global fixed income and currency management.
-Prior to joining the Manager, Mr. Colbourne was a senior fixed income portfolio manager at TD Asset Management, where he was part of a team that managed all the firm's active fixed income institutional, retail and private client assets.

-Mr. Colbourne began his career at the Bank of Canada where he worked in both research and trading which assisted in the execution of monetary policy.
-He is a four-time winner of the Best Foreign Bond Fund at the Morningstar Canadian Investment Awards.
-Mr. Colbourne is a CFA

-Charter holder and has an MBA from University of Toronto and an Honours BA from Queens University.
+Previously, Scott was senior Vice President and portfolio manager at AGF Funds Inc. where he managed all of the fixed income mandates and co-managed balanced funds.
+He was also a managing director and partner at a Canadian hedge fund focusing on global fixed income and currency management.
+Prior to joining SAM, Scott was a senior fixed income portfolio manager at TD Asset Management, where he was part of a team that managed all the firm's active fixed income institutional, retail and private client assets.
+Scott began his career at the Bank of Canada where he worked in both research and trading which assisted in the execution of monetary policy.
+He is a four time winner of the Best Foreign Bond Fund at the Morningstar Canadian Investment Awards.
+Scott is a CFA Charter holder and has an MBA from University of Toronto and an Honours BA from Queens University.

-Michael Craig, CFA Portfolio Manager, SAM LP
+Michael Craig, CFA Portfolio Manager